 Border Collies are notoriously intelligent and hard working.
 Aside from being wonderful herding dogs, these guys are excellent at agility.
 Because this breed can be hyperactive and sensitive, it is especially important to make sure they have an outlet for all of their excess energy.

-This breed is certainly one of the best dog breeds for women, but they are also a high maintenance dog that will require a lot of your time.
+This breed is certainly one of the best dog breeds for women, but they are also a high maintenance dog that will require a lot of your time and they're also perfect escape artists.
 Border Collies are best-suited for a home in a rural area where they have lots of space to run and play.

 For Women Who Want Loyalty and Protection